stephenslab/mixsqp-paper/README.md

-# mix-SQP: sequentional quadratic programming for maximum-likelihood estimation of mixture proportions
+# mix-SQP: sequentional quadratic programming for fast maximum-likelihood estimation of mixture proportions

 This repository contains code resources to accompany our research paper,